opencitations/repository_setup_guides/docs/src/content/docs/virtual_environments/uv_setup.md

 ### The `uv.lock` file

-The `uv.lock` file records the exact versions of all installed dependencies (including transitive dependencies). **You should commit this file to your version control repository.** This ensures that everyone working on the project, as well as your CI/CD pipelines, uses the exact same versions of all dependencies, guaranteeing reproducible builds.
+The `uv.lock` file records the exact versions of all installed dependencies (including transitive dependencies).
+Committing this file to version control allows all developers and CI/CD pipelines to use identical dependency versions, enabling reproducible builds.

 ### Installing dependencies